-This scholarship is awarded to out-of-state students demonstrating academic and extracurricular excellence.
-Candidates must have a permanent residence outside the state of Indiana, be accepted as a major in the Department of Kinesiology, have a GPA of 3.85 higher, demonstrated financial need, and be engaged in the school through teaching, research, volunteering, club leadership or involvement; work for Campus Recreational Sports; or with a company related to the majors or teaching of the school.
+This scholarship is for undergraduate students in the School of Public Health who have demonstrated academic and extracurricular excellence.
+Recipients will be out-of-state students with permanent residence outside the state of Indiana who are pursuing a major in the Department of Kinesiology, have a minimum cumulative GPA of 3.85 on a 4.0 scale, have financial need, and are involved in the School through research, volunteering, club leadership or involvement, teaching, working in the Division of Recreational Sports or a company related to identified major, or other active involvement in the School.

 Nola Agha was a Kinesiology major at Indiana University from 1993 to 1996.
 She was educated by many wonderful professors and rounded off her education through employment with Recreational Sports and through leadership in the Kinesiology Club.
 As a California native, she understands the challenges faced by out-of-state students trying to focus on their studies and experiences while working to pay tuition.
 It was her love of education, her high respect for the faculty in the Department of Kinesiology, and the absence of scholarships expressly for out-of-state students that led her to create the Academic and Extracurricular Excellence Scholarship.